Software Engineer Salary Negotiation: How To Negotiate A Software Engineer Job Offer

 Don't Be Afraid to Negotiate as a Software Engineer

 Many people are afraid to negotiate out of fear of offending the recruiting team or losing the job offer— especially because the software engineer interview process can take a lot of time.
 Yet we’ve helped facilitate hundreds of successful salary negotiations, and we’ve never seen a company pull a job offer because a software engineer tried to negotiate.
-It's generally expected, regardless of the role level—whether it’s an individual contributor, software engineering manager salary, software engineering director salary, or a VP software engineering salary—you should negotiate your salary.
+It's generally expected, regardless of the role level—whether it’s an individual contributor, software engineering manager salary, software engineering director salary, or a VP software engineering salary, and at any company such as a Netflix software engineer salary, Nvidia software engineer salary, or any other company—you should negotiate your salary.
 Don’t let salary negotiation myths or hearsay talk you out of advocating for yourself!

 Be Realistic by Doing Your Research